| Feeding

 pressure of 1 ng mercury per day per g of body weight, which

-The expression of several genes was modified with mercury
+is precisely that affecting the Wayana Amerindians.
+Results The expression of several genes was modified with mercury

 intoxication in liver, kidneys, and hippocampus, even at the